C++ and C for Python¶

 <class 'dict'> {'key_string': 'string_data_in_dict', 'key_int': 13, 'key_real': 1.414}

-Use CPython API with Pybind11¶
+CPython API with pybind11#

-When we import pybind11/pybind11.h
+When importing pybind11/pybind11.h

 , we don’t need to import Python.h